aaron-m-cohen/aaron-m-cohen/README.md

 ### Aaron's Github

-I am an student in BloomTech's Backend Development program currently located in Seattle, WA.
+I am a student in BloomTech's Backend Development program currently located in Seattle, WA.

 I have worked at hedge funds, n digital construction, at a bookstore, and more.

-In addition to working as a software engineer, I have received a Master of Arts in Creative Writing from Southern Miss, where I won multiple departmental awards for my writing.
+In addition to working as a software engineer, I have received a Master of Arts in Creative Writing from Southern Miss, where I won multiple departmental awards for my fiction.

 When I am not writing software, I'm usually reading a book, writing fiction or poetry, playing strategy games (board, card or video all work in my book), or watching one of Seattle's many sports teams.